grunwaldlab/metacoder/cran-comments.md

 0 errors | 0 warnings | 0 notes

-### Rhub: Windows Server 2008 R2 SP1, R-devel, 32/64 bit
+### Rhub: Ubuntu Linux 20.04.1 LTS, R-release, GCC

+0 errors | 0 warnings | 0 notes

+### All testing platforms using R devel (rhub, winbuilder)

 Some bioconductor packages in Suggests seem to not be available for R 4.2.
 I get the following error on R devel builds:

 Error: Bioconductor does not yet build and check packages for R version 4.2

-However, all of the bioconductor pacakges are optional and not needed for most functionality.
+However, all of the bioconductor packages are optional and not needed for most functionality.